lip6/coriolis/documentation/content/pages/users-guide/Installation.rst

 The easiest way is to setup the |Alliance| environment (i.e. sourcing ``.../etc/profile.d/alc_env.{sh,csh}``) **before** setting up |Coriolis| environment (see the next section).
-To understand how |Coriolis| find/setup |Alliance| you may have look to the *Configuration and User's Settings* section.
+To understand how |Coriolis| find/setup |Alliance| you may have look to the `Alliance Helper`.

 Setting up the Environment (coriolisEnv.py)